-To those of you that have been using the classic editor and had a fairly simple page layout – I can recommend WordPress blocks.
-Once you’r used to it, it’s intuitive.
-I take no responsibility though! 🙂
+To those of you that have been using the classic editor and have a simple page layout – I can recommend WordPress blocks.

 Hitting CONVERT TO BLOCKS will not convert the whole website/blog to blocks.
 Just the page or post that you’re working on.

 What happens when I convert to blocks?

-Converting the page commits each heading, paragraph, snippet of code and image into its own individual block.
+Converting the page commits each heading, paragraph, a snippet of code and image into its own individual block.

 As well as widgets such as latest posts, calendars, post archives, categories, social icons and RSS feeds.

-WordPress blocks makes it easy to add almost anything a website owner could wish for.
+WordPress blocks make it easy to add almost anything a website owner could wish for.
 It is really convenient.